AntonioEugenelo/Bigger-G/README.md

 Further branches indicate possible alterations to the Objective function:
 1. Basic quadratic objective in output gap and inflation
 2. Log-linearized consumer utility (default)
-3. Government utility internalizing a positive effect of government expenditure, as shown in https://www.nber.org/papers/w32914
+3. Aggregate utility internalizing a positive effect of government expenditure, as shown in https://www.nber.org/papers/w32914